 Official Definition: (adj.)—seemingly everywhere; constantly encountered

-Among the college-level words that should be in your lexicon is the term ubiquitous.
-Merriam Webster identifies the definition of ubiquitous as “seeming to be seen everywhere; constantly encountered.”
+Among the vocabulary words that should be in your lexicon is the term ubiquitous.
+Merriam-Webster identifies the definition of ubiquitous as “seeming to be seen everywhere; constantly encountered.”
 For example, have you noticed that once you buy a certain type of car, like a blue sedan, for instance, they suddenly become ubiquitous?
 This term comes from the Latin word “ubique,” which means “everywhere.”
 Synonyms for “ubiquitous” include:

 In terms of connotation, ubiquitous is relatively neutral and can refer to both good and bad things that have become widespread.
 This makes it a fairly useful word that could become ubiquitous in both your speech and writing!